richpeaua/gos3av/README.md

 # gos3av
 Golang implementation of my s3av python S3 antirvirus project.
-It is also uses TDD
+Utilizing BDD to drive the design and implementations is the primary objective of this project, where the python version was written with minimal, if any, testing.